๐Ÿ† Omniagent API Hackathon ยท May 18 โ€“ June 15 โ€” Register now and start building

 How do I give my agent knowledge?

 Create a Knowledge Collection and upload your documents, either through the dashboard or through the API.
-Then attach the collection to your agent when assembling a session in the Playground or programmatically through the API.
+Then attach the collection to your Omniagent using the knowledgeBaseId field when creating the agent.
 The agent uses the uploaded content to ground its answers.

 What's the difference between implicit and explicit tools?